oracle/oci-ansible-modules/docs/modules/oci_instance_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                                                         <div>Details for the primary VNIC that is automatically created and attached when the instance is launched.
-Required when creating a compute instance with <em>state=present</em>.</div>
+Required when creating a compute instance with <em>state=present</em>.
+Updating any of these child properties is not supported through this module.</div>
                                                                                         <div style="font-size: small; color: darkgreen"><br/>aliases: create_vnic_details</div>
                                     </td>
             </tr>